5 Things You Do That Drive Your Boss Crazy

 Well, sometimes both, but hopefully their envy was hidden.
 And you know what?
 It makes for a better environment for everyone.

 Happy bosses make for an easier, less stressful day at the office.
-Making the boss happy also increases your chance of achieving your career goals, so make sure that you're working hard to keep your boss happy and watch your career take off.
+Making the boss happy also increases your chance of achieving your career goals, so make sure that you're working hard to keep your boss content and watch your career take off.